-ELECTORAL ROLL INVITATION LETTER REMINDER POSTCARD 1 REMINDER LETTER Sample selected from Electoral Roll Invitation letters are sent to the named adults (aged 18-plus) inviting them to complete the questionnaire online (with instructions and log-in provided).
-About a week later, a reminder postcard is sent thanking respondents and acting as a reminder to those still to respond.
-A week after the postcard, non-respondents are sent a reminder letter to complete the survey online.
-A flyer is included for ages 12 to 17 to complete the A postcard is included to encourage young people aged 12 to 17 to complete the children and young people's questionnaire online.
+ELECTORAL INVITATION REMINDER REMINDER ROLL LETTER POSTCARD 1 LETTER Sample selected from Electoral Roll Invitation letters are sent to About a week later, a A week after the postcard, the named adults (aged reminder postcard is non-respondents are sent a 18-plus) inviting them to sent thanking reminder letter to complete complete the questionnaire respondents and acting the survey online. online (with instructions and as a reminder to those A flyer is included for ages log-in provided). still to respond.
+12 to 17 to complete the A postcard is included to encourage young people aged 12 to 17 to complete the children and young people's questionnaire online.
 This communication is targeted to adults only. survey online.
 An 0800 number and email address are provided for questions.